time2funk/inl-proj1/ReadMe.txt

 About
 _____
-The python script was written by Mykyta Lazariev (s15928)
+The python script was written by s15928

 Instruction